thedemobro2/AWS-Olymics-Shop/README.md

 CloudFront: Content delivery network for fast content delivery.

-Use Github Pages: for hosting website
+Github Pages: use for hosting website